KoutsComputes/Secure-Software-Systems-Assignment3/README-SECURITY-TESTS.md

   - flask-prototype-app/app/templates/dashboard_*.html - dashboards per role.

 - Steps
-  - Log in as a user with role `voter` -> `http://localhost:5000/dashboard` should route to the Voter dashboard.
+  - Log in as a `voter` -> `http://localhost:5000/dashboard` routes to the Voter dashboard.
+  - Voter dashboard shows a red card (Eligibility Required) until a clerk approves; attempting `Secure Vote` redirects with guidance.
-  - As voter, you should not access `/dashboard/admin` (403) or see admin links.
+  - As voter, `/dashboard/admin` returns 403 and admin links are hidden.
-  - Change user role to `clerk` (admin action below) and reload -> `dashboard/clerk` features appear; admin remains blocked.
+  - Log in as `clerk` -> `dashboard/clerk` shows enrolment tools and a link to `Pending Approvals`.
+  - Log in as `admin` -> `dashboard/admin` shows Operations and Access Control.

+Eligibility Flow (Clerk Approvals)

+- Purpose
+  - Ensure voters can only vote after a clerk (or admin) verifies eligibility; prevent self-enrolment abuse.

+- Steps
+  - Voter registers and logs in → sees red “Eligibility Required” card on the Voter dashboard; `/secure/vote` is blocked.
+  - Clerk logs in → visit `http://localhost:5000/clerk/approvals`.
+  - Approve voter → voter becomes eligible (and a linked enrolled record is created/updated).
+  - Voter logs in again → sees green “You are eligible” card and can vote via `/secure/vote`.
+  - Deny removes the voter account (unless protected or it has recorded votes).

 Backend RBAC Testing - Issue 8 (Theo)